Tassan Rovers GAA: 1941

-The End
+End of WWII

 The Second World War had a major impact on the team's progress, Local Defence Force (LDF) groups were established to defend the country in the event of an invasion by the Germans.
 The scarcity of resources and rationing had taken its toll on the community and by 1943 the Tassan Rovers team was no longer functioning.
 With the ending of the war in 1945 the Clontibret O’ Neills team was re-formed.